FeatureBaseDB/featurebase-docs/help-on-help/publishing-workflow/broken-link-check-python.md

 # Mac -- dead_link_seeker.py

-The script can be run from any machine with Python and its dependencies installed.
+The `/dead_link_seeker.py` script can be run from any machine and requires Python and dependencies to be installed.

 ## What is revealed in a broken link check